 To really take your weight loss to the max, combine these tips with your diet:

-- Have a rewarding sleep—those who have interrupted or short sleep are more likely to put on the pounds.
+- Enjoy a rewarding sleep—those who experience interrupted or short sleep are more likely to put on the pounds

-- Have a protein-rich start to the day—it reduces food cravings as the day progresses.
+- Incorporate a protein-rich start to the day—it reduces food cravings as the day progresses

-- Ditch the sodas—they’re packed with flab-fuelling sugar.
+- Ditch the sodas—they’re packed with flab-fueling sugar

 - Drink coffee—it elevates the metabolic rate, burning calories.